joshuajipp/sql_query_builder/README.md

-SQL interface program to assist people with building and executing queries on their DB Management system without knowledge of SQL syntax.
+MySQL interface program to assist people with building and executing queries on their DB Management system without knowledge of SQL syntax.